rsdoiel/rsdoiel.github.io/library-terminology.md

         - Z39-7
             + Information Services and Use Metrics & Statistics for Libraries and Information Providers – Data Dictionary
         - Z39.50
-            + UseZ39.50 to look for records in a catalogue or union database allows for better retrieval of records than simply constructing a title or ISBN/ISSN based URL.
+            + UseZ39.50 to look for records in a catalog or union database allows for better retrieval of records than simply constructing a title or ISBN/ISSN based URL.